-Bik-ki is a member of the Society of Trusts and Estate Practitioners (STEP) and is also a full member of the organisation Solicitors For the Elderly (SFE) and has the role of regional co-ordinator arranging training for other solicitors in this area of law for the Staffordshire and Cheshire area.
+Bik-ki is a member of the Society of Trusts and Estate Practitioners (STEP) and is also a full member of the organisation Solicitors For the Elderly (SFE).

 Bik-ki has years of experience dealing with high net worth individuals as well as those whose have more complicated circumstances or those with mental capacity issues and is known for her friendly and professional manner as well as her ability to communicate complex issues simply.

 Bik-ki is also a member of the Private Client Section with the Law Society.

 Examples of work include:

 Preparing Wills for a farming family partitioning the family business and advising on agricultural property relief and succession planning.

 Preparing lasting powers of attorney for a young client with fluctuating mental capacity and liaising with the medical profession to ensure that the individual had capacity at the time of signing.
 The matter was more complicated as they had been flagged by the court as a vulnerable person.

 Advising a client on their duties as an executor on a self-administered estate in which the beneficiaries were making a claim for unaccounted missing funds and negotiating a settlement figure with the beneficiaries.

 Advising clients on gifting options, mitigation of inheritance tax and the impact if they should enter long term care.